skippednote/d8cards/05/README.md

-# Day 03 ­ Building Configuration forms
+# Day 05 ­ Drupal 8 Block System

 - Setup a new drupal site `d8block`.
 - Update the `settings.local.php` to create the `config` directory at `../config/sync`.